 The University is obligated to ensure that the grievance process is not abused for retaliatory purposes.
 The University permits the filing of counterclaims but uses an initial assessment, described above, to assess whether the allegations in the counterclaim are made in good faith.
-Counterclaims by the Respondent may be made in good faith, but are, on occasion, also made for purposes of retaliation.
-Counterclaims made with retaliatory intent will not be permitted.

-Counterclaims determined to have been reported in good faith will be processed using the grievance procedures below.
+Counterclaims determined to have been reported in good faith will be processed using the Resolution Process below.
 Investigation of such claims may take place after resolution of the underlying initial allegation, in which case a delay may occur.

-Counterclaims may also be resolved through the same investigation as the underlying allegation, at the discretion of the Title IX Coordinator (or designee).
+Counterclaims may also be resolved through the same investigation as the underlying complaint, at the discretion of the Title IX Coordinator (or designee).
 When counterclaims are not made in good faith, they will be considered retaliatory and may constitute a violation of this policy.